What is emergency contraception (EC)?

 Emergency contraceptive pills

-Emergency contraceptive pills (ECPs), also known as the "morning after pill,” or Plan B are most effective when taken within 72 hours (3 days) after having sex.
+Emergency contraceptive pills (ECPs), also known as the "morning after pill,” or Plan B (or generic brands) are most effective when taken within 72 hours (3 days) after having sex.
 ECPs can be used up to 5 days after having sex and not just the next morning.

-Progestin only (Levonorgestrel) emergency contraceptive pills prevent pregnancy by stopping or delaying ovulation.
-They may also work to prevent fertilization of an egg by affecting the cervical mucus or the ability of sperm to bind to the egg.
+ECPs that only contain the hormone progestin (Levonorgestrel) and ulipristal prevent pregnancy by stopping or delaying ovulation (an egg being released from the ovaries).
+Progestin only pills may also work to prevent fertilization of an egg by affecting the cervical mucus or the ability of sperm to bind to the egg.
 However, like any birth control method, these pills are not 100 per cent effective.

 A copper IUD is a small, T-shaped plastic device wrapped in copper.
-It is inserted into your uterus by your healthcare provider.
-When inserted within 5 days of unprotected sex, a copper-bearing IUD is the most effective form of emergency contraception available.
+It is inserted into your uterus by your health care provider.
+When inserted within 7 days of unprotected sex, a copper-bearing IUD is the most effective form of emergency contraception available.

 As emergency contraception, the copper-bearing IUD stops fertilization by causing a chemical change that damages sperm and egg before they can meet.
 Like any birth control method, the IUD is not 100 per cent effective.